TaAils1440p/WebsitePortal/README.md

 ## 🚀 How to Use

 1. Clone or download the repository.
-2. Replace `Profile Pic.jpeg` with your own profile image.
+2. Replace `Profile Pic.jpeg` with your own profile picture.
 3. Open `index.html` in your browser.
 4. Customize links and styles as needed.